Computing Forward Reachable Sets for Nonlinear Adaptive Multirotor Controllers: CONCLUSION

 \section{CONCLUSION}

 In this paper, we proposed a real-time computation method for a small forward reachable set (FRS) to guarantee the safety of multirotor dynamics with disturbances.
-We introduce an nonlinear disturbance observer (NDOB) and an adaptive controller into the system dynamics and approximate the FRS to an ellipsoid in an analytical expression.
+We introduce an nonlinear disturbance observer (NDOB) and an adaptive controller into the system dynamics and over-approximate the FRS to an ellipsoid in an analytical expression.
 Numerical examples verify that the proposed method rapidly computes the smaller FRS of the multirotor system than the baseline \cite{Seo2020} does.
 Also, our approach can be extended to other mobile system dynamics, such as ground vehicles.
-One limitation is that the FRS is only available when the linearization error of the system is negligible or when the error is bounded and known.
-Considering the smaller FRS computed by the proposed method than the baseline, the proposed method is highly applicable to plan agile and robust trajectories in real time.
+One limitation is that the approximated FRS is only available when the linearization error of the system is negligible or when the error is bounded and known.
+Considering the smaller FRS computed by the proposed method than the baseline, the authors expect that the proposed method will be highly applicable to plan agile and robust trajectories in real time.